bevyengine/bevy-website/content/news/2024-02-17-bevy-0.13/index.md

 <div class="release-feature-authors">authors: @hymm, james-j-obrien</div>

-Have you every wanted to pass a query to a function, but instead of having a `Query<&Transform>` you have a `Query<(&Transform, &Velocity), With<Enemy>>`?
+Have you ever wanted to pass a query to a function, but instead of having a `Query<&Transform>` you have a `Query<(&Transform, &Velocity), With<Enemy>>`?
 In **Bevy 0.13** you can, thanks to the new [`QueryLens`] and [`Query::transmute_lens()`] method.